St George’s School, Ascot

 Music is also also big deal at St George’s – out of 270 pupils, more than 50% of them take weekly individual music lessons or sing in the choir.
 There are 12 practice rooms, 2 performance spaces, a music IT suite, 4 Grand pianos and more.
 As you’d expect, any instrumental choices can be accommodated, even the bagpipes.
 Just don’t expect the Head of Music to like it (a running joke).
 The Chapel Choir sing Evensong at St Paul’s Cathedral each year and recently travelled to Rome to sing at The Vatican.
 Yes, they’re that good.
 Even the most ferocious tiger mum can’t fail to be impressed by those stats and facts!

 The library has style and substance with the girls enjoying some peace and quiet or study time, under the watchful eye of school librarian Alison Kennedy – shortlisted for the School Librarian of the Year Award.
 Obviously I quizzed her on the girls’ favourite authors and reassuringly Roald Dahl, Jacqueline Wilson and Lemony Snicket are still loved alongside Rick Riordan (Percy Jackson books), Hunger Games and William Thackery’s Vanity Fair.

-It’s hard to compare school to school sometimes but St Georges is in the top 5% in the UK for value added – supporting girls to achieve at least one grade higher than expected in GCSE and A-Level.
-The proof is in the pudding, in 2020, the 100% achieved grades 9-4 (old school A*-C).
-The A level results aren’t too shabby either – 69% of results graded A*-A (nat avg is 25.5%) giving the girls the opportunity to study everything from medicine, philosophy and criminology to fine art, fashion and acting.
+It’s hard to compare school to school sometimes but St George’s is in the top 5% in the UK for value added – supporting girls to achieve at least one grade higher than expected in GCSE and A-Level.
+The proof is in the pudding.
+GCSE results are consistently impressive – 100% getting grades 9-4 (old school A*-C).
+The A level results aren’t too shabby either – 90% of A Level grades were awarded at A*-B, with 42% at the highest grade of A*.
+Competition for uni places was fierce this year, bgut 94% got their first choice to study subjects like Psychology, Medicine, International Relations, Fashion Marketing, Fine Art, and Filmmaking.
 Not everyone’s a 10 A* genius, but the quality teaching, facilities and approach to learning, certainly get superb results.